-GCC High vs. GCC for Meeting CMMC Level 2
+GCC vs. GCC High for CMMC Level 2

 Author: Antonio Pampena